 Race skis are, as the name implies, designed for fast skiing.
 It is important to have a pair of skis, which allow you to race down the hills while maintaining precision, even when the snow conditions are difficult.

-Skis for slalom, race and the piste
+Carving skis for slalom and racing on the piste

 Carving skis are also called piste skis since you can use them for most disciplines on the slopes.
 Some carving skis are quite advanced, while others are easier to use.
 Piste skis are designed for stability at high speeds, however, they can be challenging to manoeuvre.
 Because of that, they are best suited for advanced and expert skiers.
 These type of race skis are also used on a professional level, for example at the world cup.

 Race skis are for downhill racing, a competitive racing sport.
 Skiers who perform this sport on a professional level wear special suits which minimise wind resistance and help the skier to gain high speeds.
 The slalom ski is used for the somewhat more technical discipline slalom skiing, where the skier has to move between obstacles while racing the slopes.
 However, you do not necessarily have to use your carving skis for a specific sport, as they are suited for all kinds of variations of on-piste skiing.

 The piste ski is a true carving ski